Wrike Saves PR Agency up To 10% of Working Hours That Were Previously Spent on Administration

 As the complexity of the business increased, the informal methods they used for tracking projects began to break down.
 Each team member had their own way of managing projects and sharing status updates.
 In addition to keeping track of projects, President and CEO Dan Tipton also had to monitor whether people were updating forms and project status.
 He wasn't always aware of projects that were initiated by others, so the team had some duplicated efforts as well.

 Wrike allowed the Tipton team to track hours accurately and easily access project information

-There is no need to give up email when switching to Wrike.
+There's no need to give up email when switching to Wrike.
 Tipton and his team integrated Wrike directly into their email communications.
 Tipton begins each day by reviewing the status of all projects via email.
 Email notifications instantly alert him of project changes or discussions.
-He also receives emails whenever he is @mentioned within a project, so he knows exactly where his input is needed.
+He also receives emails whenever he's @mentioned within a project, so he knows exactly where his input is needed.